 Intervention will be provided for students based on CST scores, previous grades, and teacher recommendations.
 Data will be used to group students according to their needs, and all students will have multiple opportunities to test out of an intervention course.
 Intervention will be technology and project-based.
 The intervention course will take the place of an elective class, but the goal is to connect the two.
 Integrating the elective with intervention content will diminish the negative connotations tied to intervention.
 The intervention courses will utilize subject-based software to engage and challenge students.
-For example, a math intervention project will include the use of iMovie to create an instructional "how-to" video in which students explain how to solve a two-step algebra equation.
-We will provide a pull-out support program from PE for up to 70 minutes every 10 days to target below and far below basic students in math.
-The principal will coordinate this with math teachers.
-Intervention in English Language Arts will teach students to create digital stories, incorporate debates about current events to help students apply and showcase what they learn about the world in addition to engaging them to read, think critically, write, speak effectively, and support their opinions with evidence.
-Morning and after-school tutoring, homework club and enrichment classes will also be available for student intervention.
+For example, a math intervention project will include the use of iMovie to create an instructional "how-to" video in which students explain how to solve a two-step pre- algebra equation.
+Furthermore, we will provide a pull-out support program from PE for up to 70 minutes every 10 days to target below and far below basic students in math.
+The Principal will coordinate this with math teachers and university tutors.
+Intervention in English Language Arts will teach students to create digital stories, incorporate the use of debates about current events to give students the opportunity to apply and showcase what they learn about the world in addition to engaging them to read, think critically, write, speak effectively, and support their opinions with evidence.
+In addition, morning and after-school tutoring, homework club and enrichment classes will also be available for student intervention.